mehmetozkn/computer-store-app-backend/README.md

 - It provides adding comment into the basket.
 - It has a method called addProductToBasket that takes a request called addProductRequest.
 This request includes user_id, product_id and quantity.
-- It finds the registered user with user_id, finds the product with product_id, finds the basket with basket_id and adds the number of comment to the relevant user's basket.

 ---